plolla/plolla/README.md

 - 🌱 I’m learning frontend development with React.js
 - 🤔 I’m looking for new grad software engineering and data science jobs for 2023
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/prathiklolla/) [Email](mailto:prathik.lolla@gmail.com)
-- ⚡ Fun fact: My ice cream flavor is matcha! 🍦
+- ⚡ Fun fact: My favorite ice cream flavor is matcha! 🍦